-Reticulate evolution in biology occurs through symbiosis, symbiogenesis, lateral gene transfer, hybridization, and infectious heredity.
+Reticulate evolution in biology occurs through various mechanisms and processes, including symbiosis, symbiogenesis, lateral gene transfer, hybridization, and infectious heredity.
 In language and culture, reticulation occurs through processes of friendly or hostile contact, imitation, borrowing, or theft.
-During reticulation, information becomes exchanged horizontally, within communities, rather than vertically, from one generation to the next.
-Nonetheless, horizontal exchange can have major consequences on evolution.
+During reticulation, information is exchanged horizontally, within communities, rather than vertically, from one generation to the next.
+Nonetheless, horizontal exchange can have significant consequences on evolution.

-I study the scientific roots and etymological origins of concepts such as symbiosis and symbiogenesis; how reticulate evolution challenges traditional Neo-Darwinian theories on biological evolution; and how symbiosis theory can be universalized just like natural selection theory has been universalized to study language and sociocultural evolution.
-I'm also very interested in how reticulate evolution demands us to understand evolution to occur at a community level, and how biological reticulation impacts sociocultural evolution.
+I study the scientific roots and etymological origins of concepts such as symbiosis and symbiogenesis, how reticulate evolution challenges traditional Neo-Darwinian theories on biological evolution, and how symbiosis theory can be universalized just like natural selection theory has been universalized to study language and sociocultural evolution, I'm also very interested in how reticulate evolution requires us to understand evolution at a community level and how biological reticulation impacts sociocultural evolution.

 Reticulate evolution underlies synergistic trait formation in human communities.
 (2022).
 With Anton Sukhoverkhov.
 Evolutionary Anthropology: Issues, News, and Reviews 32 (1).